Lonami/grammers/README.md

 * **[grammers-tl-parser]**: a [Type Language] parser.
 * **[grammers-tl-types]**: generated Rust types for a certain layer.

+## Binaries

+The following auxiliary CLI tools are available in the [`bin/`] folder:

+* **[scrape-docs]**: scrape Telegram's website to obtain raw API documentation.

 ## License

-All the libraries contained in this repository are licensed under either of
+All the libraries and binaries contained in this repository are licensed under either of

 * Apache License, Version 2.0 ([LICENSE-APACHE] or http://www.apache.org/licenses/LICENSE-2.0)